 Sometimes soon-to-be students find themselves passionate about an area of study or a particular career, but the courses involved sound everything but fascinating.
-For example, let’s say your passionate about engineering, but math just isn’t your subject.
+For example, let’s say you’re passionate about engineering, but the math just isn’t your subject.
 In fact, you really struggle in your math classes and can’t see taking any more math courses than needed.
 Well, you have some questions to ask yourself.
 If you hate math, is engineering really a career for you?
 It may sound like a cool idea, but do you want to spend your life doing so much math.
-Remember, what you experience in college, and how you value your time during college, all of this will help to set you up for your life, and your career, afterwards.
+Remember, what you experience in college, and how you value your time during college, all of this will help to set you up for your life, and your career, afterward.
 If you don’t like math now, you probably won’t like it later either.

 So even though some careers may sound enticing, really think about and understand the area of study that you’ll be delving into to reach that career goal.
 Make sure the area of study is just as attractive as the anticipated career.

 If you are still really having a hard time deciding, obtaining two degrees is always an option.
 Especially if you have two cross-disciplined areas of study that would help you with your career goals after college.
 Obtaining a double major or entering into a dual-degree program is a real, viable option for prospective students who can’t settle on a major but who have an interest in two specific areas of study.

 In this way, you’ll be able to complete two degrees in typically the same amount of time.
 Many Education students follow this path double majoring in Education and then a specific area of study that they plan to teach like History, Math, or a specific science.